SLICKWARE-SIMS/story-site/projectDoc.md

 ## UI

-This project uses the `crt-terminal` package for the interface.
+This project uses the `@jquesnelle/crt-terminal` package for the interface.

 ## Story Import